getify/You-Dont-Know-JS/es6 & beyond/ch3.md

 From nearly the beginning of JavaScript, syntax and development patterns have all strived (read: struggled) to put on a facade of supporting class-oriented development.
 With things like `new` and `instanceof` and a `.constructor` property, who couldn't help but be intrigued that JS had classes hidden somewhere inside its prototype system?

-Of course, JS "classes" aren't nearly the same as traditional classical classes.
+Of course, JS "classes" aren't nearly the same as classical classes.
 The differences are well documented, so I won't belabor that point any further here.

-**Note:** To learn more about the patterns used in JS to fake "classes", and an alternate view of prototypes called "delegation", see the second half of the *this & Object Prototypes* title of this series.
+**Note:** To learn more about the patterns used in JS to fake "classes," and an alternative view of prototypes called "delegation," see the second half of the *this & Object Prototypes* title of this series.

 ### `class`

-Even though JS's prototype mechanism doesn't work like traditional classes, that doesn't stop the strong tide of demand on the language to extend the syntactic sugar so that expressing "classes" looks more like real classes.
+Although JS's prototype mechanism doesn't work like traditional classes, that doesn't stop the strong tide of demand on the language to extend the syntactic sugar so that expressing "classes" looks more like real classes.
 Enter the ES6 `class` keyword and its associated mechanism.

-This feature is the result of a highly contentious and drawn out debate, and represents a smaller subset compromise from several strongly-opposed views on how to approach JS classes.
+This feature is the result of a highly contentious and drawn-out debate, and represents a smaller subset compromise from several strongly opposed views on how to approach JS classes.
 Most developers who want full classes in JS will find parts of the new syntax quite inviting, but will find important bits still missing.
 Don't worry, though.
 TC39 is already working on additional features to augment classes in the post-ES6 timeframe.

 At the heart of the new ES6 class mechanism is the `class` keyword, which identifies a *block* where the contents define the members of a function's prototype.
 Consider: